 The 125,000 sq ft building was named after John Wesley, the founder of the Methodist movement in the Church of England.
 Behind the highly decorative façade of 299 Queen St W was everything needed for the successful operation of a large industrial organization.
 The Methodist Book & Publishing Company was considered one of the most modern publishing houses on the continent.

 In 1919, Ryerson Press became the general trade publishing division for the Methodist Book & Publishing House, producing educational, Canadian history, and literary titles.
 Ryerson Press was named after Rev Egerton Ryerson, who first published The Christian Guardian, a newspaper sponsored by the Methodist Church of Canada, in 1829.
 He also founded the Methodist Book Room.

 In 1925, when Presbyterian, Methodist, and Congregational churches joined to establish the United Church of Canada, the publishing company was renamed the United Church Publishing House.
 The Wesley Building was the church’s national headquarters until 1959.
 United Church Publishing House ran into financial difficulties, and in 1970, Ryerson Press was sold to McGraw-Hill, an educational publishing company.

 The Wesley Building was one of the 490 buildings on Heritage Toronto’s initial induction list in June 1973.

 The CHUM-City Building

-In the mid 2000s, CHUM Limited assets were purchased by what is known today as Bell Media.
-The iconic Wesley Building is the company’s headquarters and downtown studios.
+In the mid-2000s, CHUM Limited assets were purchased by Bell Media.
+The iconic Wesley Building is the company’s headquarters, along with its downtown TV and radio studios.